 Thermostat closes R to W connection.
-W energizes the electric heat relay(s) which completes the circuit to the heater element(s).
+W passes through the dissipation board and energizes the electric heat relay(s) which completes the circuit to the heater element(s).
 Blower motor is energized through the normally-closed contacts on the fan relay.
 When W is de-energized, the electric heat relay(s) opens.